strokk/data-analytics/README.md

 Exercise|File|Description
 -----|----|-----------
-**Exerc-1**|fib.py|Week 1 assignment - Code that returns the fibonacoi number for the first and last characters of your firstname
-**Exerc-2**|ord.py|Week 2 Assignment - Code to calculate the unicode numvers for the first and last characters in your surname
+**Exerc-1&2**|fib.py|Week 1 & 2 assignment - Code that returns the fibonacci number for the first and last characters of your firstname and that calculate unicode number for first and last characters in the given surname
 **Exerc-3**|collatz.py|Week 3 assignment - Script to test the Collatz conjecture.
 **Exerc-4**|euler5.py|Week 5 assignment - Create a python program to calculate the smallest number evenly devisable by 1 to 20.
 **Exerc-5**|iris.csv|Week 6 assignment - csv file containing the Iris data for exercise 5.